openstack/python-cloudkittyclient/doc/source/usage.rst

 -------

 Two versions of the client exist: v1 and v2.
 The v2 version adds support for v2 API endpoints.
-The default API version is 1.
+The default API version is 2.
 You can specify which API version you want to use via a CLI option:

 .. code-block:: shell

    # EITHER
-   cloudkitty --os-rating-api-version 2 summary get
+   cloudkitty --os-rating-api-version 1 module list

    # OR
-   export OS_RATING_API_VERSION=2
+   export OS_RATING_API_VERSION=1
-   cloudkitty summary get
+   cloudkitty module list

 Again, the option can also be provided to the OSC plugin, both via the CLI flag or the environment variable.